MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 The MobileFirst Operational Analytics Console monitors network data when it is sent to the analytics server and allows the user to query this information in different ways.

 ## Enable/Disable Analytics Support
+The collection of data for analysis by the Analytics server is enabled by default.
+You can disable it, for example to save processing time.

 1. In the navigation sidebar, click on **Runtime settings**.
 To avoid inadvertent changes, runtime properties are displayed in read-only mode.
 2. To make the settings editable, click the **Edit** button.
 If you logged in with a role other than *administrator* or *deployer*, the Edit button is not visible because you are not allowed to modify runtime properties.
 3. From the **Data collection enabled** drop-down menu, select **false** to disable data collection.